deetonn/Autistic-Coders/README.md

 #### 🎮 The quiz page

 This is a fun quiz, inspired by [JavaScript, for the haters by Fireship](https://www.youtube.com/watch?v=aXOChLn5ZdQ).
-I've done lots of research into the caveats of JavaScript, and have followed [Andreas Kling](https://www.youtube.com/@AndreasKling) for a while, while he builds his own browser.
+I've done lots of research into the caveats of JavaScript, and have followed [Andreas Kling](https://www.youtube.com/c/andreaskling) for a while, while he builds his own browser (Ladybird).
 [LadyBird Browser](https://www.ladybird.org/) is a great project, and I've learned a lot from watching him.

 ### Design Philosophy